 Enter claim details into the claim fields provided (especially the claim number).
 Sometimes you will not have all the information to fill out the claim in its entirety, but you can fill this out to the best of your knowledge, as the only part that you will need to print on invoices is the claim number.

 Click on the blue plus icon beside Certificates to bring up the following window where you can fill out the fields needed and print the certificate:

 Once you have gone through the process of creating and either saving or printing the certificate for your TAC claim, you can then create an invoice for this claim.

-To do this, use the WorkCover button within the invoicing window to select the claim you have created and invoice as normal.
+To do this, use the WorkCover button within the invoicing window to select the claim you have created.
+You will be prompted to select either TAC Employer or TAC, to which you should select TAC.
+You can then complete the invoice as normal.
 The fees that are used should be the TAC fees, and the claim number should appear on the invoice.

 Although it is possible to create an invoice for TAC using the Other button on an invoice, this method will not include a claim number on the invoice print out, which we understand to be a requirement of invoicing TAC.

 If you think somebody else would appreciate reading this article feel free to email them a link.